Leave and other policies

 In the US, we offer generous healthcare benefits through TriNet.
 This includes:

-Australia and the UK have functioning first-world public healthcare systems 😉, so we don't offer these programs there.
+Australia, New Zealand, and the United Kingdom have functioning first-world public healthcare systems 😉, so we don’t offer these programs there.

 Retirement funds